Abstract deadline : August 24, 2017

 Research and Practice/Policy Focus Areas

 Our aim is to make the ALR conference the premier venue for policy-relevant research and cross sector exchange between scientists, practitioners and policy makers on how to create and sustain active living environments.
-The 2017 conference agenda will have two focus areas: 1) research and 2) practice/policy.
-The goal of including two focus areas is to encourage a broad audience to attend the conference and provide more opportunities for exchange on how to use evidence to increase physical activity in many settings.
-It is anticipated that the program will be comprised of approximately 2/3 research-oriented and 1/3 practice/policy-oriented presentations, with overlap welcomed.
-Research and practice/policy presentations will be integrated and organized by topic area.
+The conference agenda will have two focus areas: 1) research and 2) practice/policy.
+The goal of including these focus areas is to encourage a broad audience to attend the conference and provide opportunities for exchange on how to use evidence to increase physical activity in many settings.
+It is anticipated that the programme will be comprised of approximately 2/3 research-oriented and 1/3 practice/policy-oriented presentations, with overlap welcomed.
+Research and practice/policy presentations will be integrated and organised by topic area.

 Abstract Submission Types

-Abstracts can be submitted under the following three categories described below: 1) Workshop; 2) Research; or 3) Practice/Policy.
+Abstracts can be submitted under the following three categories: 1) Workshop; 2) Research; or 3) Practice/Policy.
+The deadline for all abstracts is August 24, 2017.

 Abstracts submitted to the Research and Practice/Policy categories will be considered for the following three presentation types: